Configuration

 The same as the WiFi Access Point Mode only with espressifs' own LR mode enabled.
 This means that only other DroneBridge for ESP32 devices can see and connect to the access point (the access point is invisible to laptops and phones etc.).
 Thanks to LR mode the data rate is reduced and the max. possible range greatly increased.
 Read more about it here!

 DroneBridge for ESP32s`custom ESP-NOW implementation using ESP-NOW broadcast packets with an AES256-GCM encrypted payload.
-Like with all LR modes it requires you to have ESP32 devices as AIR and GND unit and an serial-to-USB adapter to connect a GCS.
-More robust mode compared to the WiFi LR Mode since the ESP-NOW protocol is connectionless.
+Like with all LR modes it requires you to have ESP32 devices as AIR- and GND-Unit and a Serial-to-USB adapter to connect a GCS.
+This is a more robust mode compared to the WiFi LR Mode since the ESP-NOW protocol is connectionless.
 The specified WiFi password is used for encryption.

 You will not be able to change the config once ESP-NOW mode is enabled since the web interface will be unavailable!
 Short press the boot button on the ESP32 to enable WiFi access point mode to be able to change settings.